-The term 'Debt Relief Order' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Debt Relief Order' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Debt Relief Order (also known by their acronym DRO) refers to a British legal system type of insolvency method which is relatively new.
 It was Chapter 4 from the Tribunals, Courts, and Enforcement Act 2007 that actually created these new orders.
 The advantage that such DROs offer is a less expensive, faster, and simpler means of receiving bankruptcy styled relief in Great Britain.

 The DRO works well for those indebted individuals who possess no or very few assets (under 1,000 British pounds without owning a home), and who count tiny disposable income levels (which have to be under 50 pounds sterling each month).
 Individuals who meet these criteria and several others may pay only a 90 pounds one time fee and then make application for the Debt Relief Order without a court appearance.
 Participants can even pay this fairly reasonable fee in a period of installments before they file the application for the order.
 Such DROs took the full force of law for both England and Wales on April 6th of 2009.

 There are a range of specific requirements that individuals must meet in order to qualify for such a Debt Relief Order.
 It must be clear the persons can not pay their debts.
 They must not owe more than 20,000 pounds in total unsecured bills.
 Homeowners do not qualify, nor do those who have over 1,000 pounds in total gross assets.
 They can only keep their car if its value is under 1,000 pounds.
 The debt holder has to live in Wales or England or at least have been resident or engaged in business in either place within the past three years.
 They also may not have been issued a DRO in the prior six years.